South Asia: Ancient era

 The Vedic period, named after the Vedic religion of the Indo-Aryans, (Note: Michaels: "They called themselves arya ("Aryans," literally "the hospitable," from the Vedic arya, "homey, the hospitable") but even in the Rgveda, arya denotes a cultural and linguistic boundary and not only a racial one.") lasted from c.
 1900 to 500 BCE.
-The Indo-Aryans were Indo-European-speaking pastoralists who migrated into north-western India after the collapse of the Indus Valley Civilization.
+The Indo-Aryans were Indo-European-speaking pastoralists who migrated into north-western India after the collapse of the Indus Valley Civilisation.
 Linguistic and archaeological data show a cultural change after 1500 BCE, with the linguistic and religious data showing links with Indo-European languages and religion.
 By about 1200 BCE, the Vedic culture and agrarian lifestyle were established in the northwest and northern Gangetic plain of South Asia.
 Rudimentary state-forms appeared, of which the Kuru-Pañcāla union was the most influential.
 The first recorded state-level society in South Asia existed around 1000 BCE.
 The Brahmanas and Aranyakas, and the Upanishads into which they merged, began to ask the meaning of a ritual, adding increasing levels of philosophical and metaphysical speculation, or "Hindu synthesis".

 Increasing urbanisation of South Asia between 800 and 400 BCE, and possibly the spread of urban diseases, contributed to the rise of ascetic movements and of new ideas which challenged the orthodox Brahmanism.
-These ideas led to Sramana movements, of which Mahavira (c.
+These ideas led to Śramana movements, of which Mahavira (c.
 549–477 BCE), proponent of Jainism, and Buddha (c.
-563), founder of Buddhism, was the most prominent icons.
+563), founder of Buddhism, were the most prominent icons.

 The Greek army led by Alexander the Great stayed in the Hindu Kush region of South Asia for several years and then later moved into the Indus valley region.
 Later, the Maurya Empire extended over much of South Asia in the 3rd century BCE.
-Buddhism spread beyond south Asia, through northwest into Central Asia.
-The Bamiyan Buddhas of Afghanistan and the edicts of Aśoka suggest that the Buddhist monks spread Buddhism (Dharma) in eastern provinces of the Seleucid Empire, and possibly even farther into West Asia.
+Buddhism spread beyond South Asia, through northwest into Central Asia.
+The Bamiyan Buddhas of Afghanistan and the Edicts of Ashoka suggest that the Buddhist monks spread Buddhism (Dharma) in eastern provinces of the Seleucid Empire, and possibly even farther into West Asia.
 The Theravada school spread south from India in the 3rd century BCE, to Sri Lanka, later to Southeast Asia.
 Buddhism, by the last centuries of the 1st millennium BCE, was prominent in the Himalayan region, Gandhara, Hindu Kush region, and Bactria.

 From about 500 BCE through about 300 CE, the Vedic-Brahmanic synthesis or "Hindu synthesis" continued.
 Classical Hindu and Sramanic (particularly Buddhist) ideas spread within South Asia, as well as outside South Asia.
 The Gupta Empire ruled over a large part of the region between the 4th and 7th centuries, a period that saw the construction of major temples, monasteries and universities such as the Nalanda.
 During this era, and through the 10th century, numerous cave monasteries and temples such as the Ajanta Caves, Badami cave temples, and Ellora Caves were built in South Asia.